tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/deploying-an-os-with-tinkerbell.md

 **Note**, to know more about block device configuration you can read about Equinix Metals CPR [Custom Partitioning & Raid](https://metal.equinix.com/developers/docs/servers/custom-partitioning-raid/).

-The following snippet details the configuration for the block device `/dev/sda`, there are three partitions that will be created and labelled accordingly and it also details the format/filesystem type for two of those partitions. **This** only will update the metadata about the device, we will need an action during provisioning to parse this metadata and actually write these changes to the block device.
+**This** only will update the metadata about the device, we will need an action during provisioning to parse this metadata and actually write these changes to the block device.

 We can use the action [rootio](https://artifacthub.io/packages/tbaction/tinkerbell-community/rootio) to parse this metadata and write these changes to disk: